List of people who have walked across Australia: Tom Fremantle

 Tom Freemantle walked from Swanbourne Beach, Perth, to Bondi Beach, Sydney as part of "Tom's World Walk" walk around the world.
 Tom completed his walk unsupported, pushing his buggy Koko the whole way, carrying all his equipment and supplies.
-Tom covered a total of 17,615km on the world walk and has raised over £45,000 during his world walk for a number of charities.
+Tom covered a total of 17,615 kilometres on the world walk and has raised over £45,000 during his world walk for a number of charities.

+Kentaro Jin

+Kentaro Jin walked from the west coast of Australia to the east coast as "Catman".
+He reached his ultimate goal of the Sydney Opera House on 14 March 2026.